 What is a watershed?

-A watershed is a land area that drains rain water above and below the surface to a single resource.
-The force of gravity carries water to its destination while the landscape topography determiners the path.
-Overtime, the landscape is carved with streams.
-Aquifers are underground water storage—layers of water-bearing rock.
-Many groundwater springs supply baseflow to Richland Creek and its branches, everyday.
+A watershed is the land area that drains rainwater above and below the surface to a single water resource.
+The force of gravity carries water to its destination while the landscape topography determines the path that water takes.
+Over time, these paths become stream beds as water carves its way through the landscape.
+Meanwhile, water that makes its way underground is stored in water-bearing layers of rock, called aquifers.
+This water eventually makes its way back to the surface, where it supplies streams.
+Where this water comes back up is called a spring.
+Many groundwater springs supply base flow to Richland Creek and its branches everyday.

 The Hydrologic Cycle

-The hydrologic cycle replenishes our water resources—is a system of land, air and water interactions.
+The hydrologic cycle, which replenishes our water resources, is a system of land, air and water interactions.
 Temperature and wind speed affect the rate of evaporation from surface storage (streams, rivers, wetlands and lakes).
 Underground flow can surface as springs or seeps and provide flow to streams throughout the year.

 Richland Creek is an urban watershed with 5 major tributaries: